moustapha00/Tweets-classification-data-camp-2022/README.md

 This project involves analyzing the sentiments behind tweets related to four companies: Apple, Google, Twitter, and Microsoft.
 The sentiments are categorized as Positive, Neutral, Negative, or Irrelevant, indicating people's feelings towards these companies.

 ### Dataset
-Our dataset contains 5112 tweets labeled as irrelevant, negative, neutral, or positive, representing people's feelings towards the four companies mentioned above.
+The dataset contains 5112 tweets labeled as irrelevant, negative, neutral, or positive, representing people's feelings towards the four companies mentioned above.
 We split the data into training and testing sets.

 | Types | Occurrences |
 | -------- | -------- |